 There was that night when I was eleven, and snow was falling heavily after choir practice at the Methodist Church.
 The walk home was extra difficult.
 It was becoming a minor blizzard and I was plastered with snow from walking into the teeth of the wind.
 When I got as far as the Library on Main Street, Mrs. Stewart and Mrs. Kellogg called me into the Library to warm up.
 They called Mom and Dad to come get me because I really had no business trying to walk home in a snowstorm like that.
 Alicia was there.

-I had my had my Russian cap with the ear-flaps on and everything pulled down to protect me from the snow, including the front board which was like the bill of the cap, but could be snapped up out of the way.
+I had my Russian cap with the ear-flaps on and everything pulled down to protect me from the snow, including the front board which was like the bill of the cap, but could be snapped up out of the way.
 Snow was caked even on that little front flap.
 My eyes were mostly covered by that frozen and snow-encrusted front flap.

 I said, “Gee, I think it might be snowing outside.”